wisecubeai/pubmed-parser/README.md

 # Java Docs
-All Javadocs for the generated classes will be found under the `docs` folder
+Javadocs for the PubmedParser and all the generated pubmed xml classes will be found under the `docs` folder

 # Java Class Usage